Marc Jacobs

 • None of its supply chain is certified by crucial labour standards that help ensure worker health and safety, living wages, and other rights.

-• It has a basic policy to support diversity and inclusion in its direct operations and supply chain.
+• It has a comprehensive policy to support diversity and inclusion in its direct operations but not in its supply chain.

 • There’s no evidence it ensures workers are paid living wages in its supply chain.